salatmehl/Design-and-Psychology-Principles-Used-in-Marketing/README.md

 # a-design-and-psychology-principles-in-marketing-whitepaper
-This is a page containing a whitepaper that aims to boost your conversion rates.
+This is a page with a marketing tool aimed to boost your conversion rates using design and psychology.

 Hi again!